jbogrand/WWN/Equipment.md

-Library of equipment using ChatSetAttr mod
+Library of equipment using ChatSetAttr API mod  Need Pro Account to benefit from it.
+Can add to an ability, macro or on the listed notes in the sheet to use for adding equipment with a click of a button to the selected token's character sheet.

 [Arrows-20](!setattr --sel --silent --repeating_stowedorstored_-CREATE_items_name|Arrows, 20 --repeating_stowedorstored_-CREATE_items_quantity|1 --repeating_stowedorstored_-CREATE_items_encumbrance|1  --repeating_resource_-CREATE_resource_name|Quiver of Arrows --repeating_resource_-CREATE_cur_resource|20|20) 2sp